0install/docs/docs/about/comparison.md

 - Most packages require administrative permissions for installation.
 - Only supports Windows.

 Chocolatey could in future serve the role of the native package manager on Windows.
-See [details/distribution-integration.md](../Distribution integration)
+See [Distribution integration](../details/distribution-integration.md).

 ## PortableApps.com